Easy, vegan Instant Pot Lentil Curry that takes less than an hour for a plant-based, high fiber, healthy meal everyone will enjoy

 About Instant Pot Lentil Curry

-The nice thing about this recipe is that it uses a pressure cooker or Instant Pot to make which is great for last minute meal planning.
-For those dishes that typically need hours to cook, the Instant Pot does it in less than an hour (usually).
+The nice thing about this recipe is that it uses a pressure cooker or Instant Pot, which is great for last-minute meal planning.
+For those dishes that typically need hours to cook, the Instant Pot usually cooks them in about an hour.

-And it converted to the pressure cooker beautifully.
-This Instant Pot Green Lentil Curry works so well because you have a nice balance of spicy and intense flavors with sweetness from the coconut and small amount of sugar.
+This recipe works so well because you have a nice balance of spicy and intense flavors with sweetness from the coconut and a touch of sugar.

 Oil: Any oil will work in this recipe.
 I have tested it using avocado oil, olive oil, and coconut oil, and I honestly didn't notice the difference between the oils.
 Basically, use whatever you have in your kitchen.

 Veggies: You can use fresh or frozen chopped veggies in this recipe.
-Also, if you don't have fresh garlic, use garlic powder in its place.
-For the bell peppers, any color will work; I've tested it with red, yellow, and green.
+Yellow, white, red, and sweet onions are all great options.
+For the bell peppers, any color will work; I've tested it with red, yellow, orange, and green.

 Spices: Yes, there are a lot of spices in this recipe.
 But it's because I do not have garam masala, so I used a lot of spices I had in my kitchen cabinet in its place.
 If you have garam masala, see the ingredient options below to use it instead.